Iptysam/Math-magicians/README.md

 > You will develop a React component that will hold the core functionality: a calculator.
 > Add the logic needed to make the Calculator component you developed in the previous project actually work
 > Refactor the Calculator component you developed in the past projects.
 Instead of using class based components, you will use now hooks.
+> Create a full website for the Math magicians app, consisting of several pages and using the components you already created.
+> For every page, create a route

 ## Built With